 All Amazon links on this post are affiliate links.
-This, means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+If you buy anything on Amazon through the links on this post (not just items from this post), Amazon will pay me some coffee money (at no extra cost to you), which I promise to drink while creating more helpful content like this.
 All opinions on this site remain my own.Buy Black Panther Now on Amazon

 Set after the events of CivilWar and the death of his father, Black Panther sees T’Challa return to his isolated African nation of Wakanda, to assume the throne and the mantle of his ancestors.
 But as the new king of Wakanda, T’Challa must face his country’s dark past.

 To no one’s surprise, Black panther pays tribute to the African culture in so many ways.
 The movie excels at embedding African history, and other real-world issues within its story.